wallarm/product-documentation/docs/2.18/admin-en/configure-ip-blocking-iptables-en.md

 5. If necessary, set up script monitoring.
 You can monitor the script by checking the modification time `mtime` of the file `/tmp/.wallarm.denylist-sync.last` because it changes every time the script starts successfully.

-6. Whitelisting IP addresses.
+6. Allowlisting IP addresses.

-    To whitelist several IP addresses, run the following command for the range of IP addresses.
+    To allowlist several IP addresses, run the following command for the range of IP addresses.
 Replace `1.2.3.4/30` with the necessary value:

     ```
     iptables -I wallarm_check -s 1.2.3.4/30 -j RETURN
     ```

-    To whitelist one IP address, replace `1.2.3.4` with the necessary value:
+    To allowlist one IP address, replace `1.2.3.4` with the necessary value:

     ```
     iptables -I wallarm_check -s 1.2.3.4 -j RETURN